-Why Preschool Matters: Investing in the First 1000 Days of a Child’s Life
+The Significance of the First 1000 Days in a Child's Life

 During this time, a child’s brain develops rapidly, and experiences can have a significant impact on their future health and well-being.
 Early childhood education, particularly preschool, can play a vital role in a child’s development during these early years.